WilliamGiare/Astrophysics_Journal_CLub/README.md

 ## Overview of the Acadeimc Year 2020-2021

 In this Repository you can find an Analysis of the data collected during the Sapienza Astrophysics Journal Club Meetings, Academic year 2020/2021.
 The meetings are typically made of two talks with Academics (≥ postdocotral researchers) usually being the first speaker and students (≤ PhD students) the second ones.
-Somtimes the meetings consit ony of one talk (eihter Academics or Students).
+Some meetings consit of ony one talk (eihter Academics or Students).
-- Total Number of Meetings: 16
+- Total Number of Meetings: 15
-- Metings with two Speakers:
+- Metings with two Speakers: 10
-- Meetings with one Speaker:
+- Meetings with one Speaker: 5
-- Total Number of Speakers:
+- Total Number of Speakers: 25 (11 Academics and 14 Students)

 ## Meetings